Endeavour International to explore sale; shares fall on well damage

+BRIEF-International Shipholding to emerge from bankruptcy as a subsidiary of Seacor Holdings

+* International Shipholding Corporation advances towards emergence from bankruptcy as a subsidiary of Seacor Holdings Inc

-Oil and gas producer Endeavour International Corp END.N (ENDV.L) said it would explore a sale of the company as it was disappointed by the "dislocation" between its share price and the underlying value of its assets.
+Feb 14 Oil and gas producer Endeavour International Corp said it would explore a sale of the company as it was disappointed by the "dislocation" between its share price and the underlying value of its assets.

 The company's U.S.-listed shares fell 34 percent to $3.24 on Thursday - their lowest in more than four years - after the company suspended drilling in a North Sea well damaged by a severe storm.